vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 Our composables always return the following properties:

 - a field containing the API response - when you load or modify the state of the given feature, we generate a new response that is being returned by composable.
-It always has a proper name that refers to its purpose, e.g. cart, products, category, etc.
+It always has a proper name that refers to its purpose, e.g., cart, products, category, etc.
 - `loading` - a field indicating loading state
 - `error` - a field containing errors